knokko/vk-compressor/README.md

 The 'kim2' format is a format that I invented for images where each pixel has approximately the same color, but with a possibly different intensity.
+- a ['kim3' image compressor](kim3/docs.md), decompressor, and sampler.
+The 'kim3' format is an alternative to the kim1 format that is cheaper to sample on old integrated GPUs, but takes a bit more space.

 This library requires
 [vk-boiler 5.0](https://github.com/knokko/vk-boiler).